clojure-emacs/orchard/README.md

 dev tools library interfere with your app right?
 Dependency collisions are nasty problems which are best solved by making sure there can't be any shared libraries to cause the conflict.

-Currently Orchard has one runtime dependency (`dynapath`), but we hope to eliminate it at some point.

 ### API Optimized for Editors

 Code editors can't know what symbols resolve to without consulting a REPL that's why they would typically